MicrosoftDocs/architecture-center/docs/guide/architecture-styles/event-driven-content.md

 - Implementing a traditional request-response pattern.

   Sometimes, the event producer requires an immediate response from the event consumer, such as obtaining a customer eligibility before proceeding with an order.
-In event-driven architecture, synchronous communication can be achieved through request-response messaging, and it can be implemented in two main ways:
+In event-driven architecture, synchronous communication can be achieved through [request-response messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html).
+This pattern can be implemented in through utilizing multiple queues - a request queue, and a response queue.

   - **Create two distinct queues**; a request queue and a reply queue.
 The event producer sends an asynchronous request to the request queue, pauses other operations, and waits for a response from the reply queue.
 Event consumers then process the request and send the reply back through the reply queue.
 This technique is a common implementation.
 The approach utilizes a session ID for tracking.